 MFA in Puppet Arts

-Past Final Projects of the M.F.A. degree in Puppetry have included: Single Creator productions including design, fabrication, performance and directorial responsibilities; Collaborative Creator productions where two or more candidates share responsibilities for design, fabrication, scripting, direction and/or performance; Design projects serving a Connecticut Repertory Theater production; Productions offered as films or internet presentations; and Events intended to be presented in “found” locations from the Street to the Stage.
+Past Final Projects of the MFA degree in Puppetry have included: Single Creator productions including design, fabrication, performance and directorial responsibilities; Collaborative Creator productions where two or more candidates share responsibilities for design, fabrication, scripting, direction and/or performance; Design projects serving a Connecticut Repertory Theatre production; Productions offered as films or internet presentations; and Events intended to be presented in “found” locations from the Street to the Stage.

 Course of Study for the MA and MFA Puppetry

 - DRAM 5600: Studies in Puppet Arts

 - DRAM 5601: Advanced Mask Theatre

 - DRAM 5602: Advanced Paper Sculpture

 - DRAM 5604: Advanced Rod Puppet Theatre

 - DRAM 5605: Advanced Puppetry in Television

 - DRAM 5610: Advanced Hand Puppet Theatre